 Our confidentiality agreements with our employees and certain of our consultants, contract workers, suppliers and independent contractors, including some of our co-manufacturers who use our formulations to manufacture our products, generally require that all information made known to them be kept strictly confidential.
 Nevertheless, trade secrets are difficult to protect.
 Although we attempt to protect our trade secrets, our confidentiality agreements may not effectively prevent disclosure of our proprietary information and may not provide an adequate remedy in the event of unauthorized disclosure of such information.
-If we do not keep our trade secrets, in which case we would not be able to assert trade secret rights against such parties.
-Further, some of our formulations have been developed by or with our suppliers and co-manufacturers.
+If we do not keep our trade secrets confidential, others may produce products with our recipes or formulations.
+In addition, others may independently discover our trade secrets, in which case we would not be able to assert trade secret rights against such parties.
+Further, some of our formulations have been developed by or with our suppliers and comanufacturers.
 As a result, we may not be able to prevent others from using similar formulations.
 As we begin to expand globally as part of our growth strategy, we may face additional risks protecting our trade secrets internationally, where the laws may not be as protective of intellectual property rights as those in the United States.